In-State and Out-of-State Tuition Classification

 Tuition classification is governed by state law and by judicial decisions that apply to all public institutions of higher education in Colorado.
 Since tuition classification is governed by state law, the University of Colorado cannot alter or waive the eligibility criteria for any reason, including financial hardship or academic excellence.

-New students are classified as in-state or out-of-state residents for tuition purposes based on information provided on their admission application and other relevant information.
+New students are classified as Colorado residents (in-state) or nonresidents (out-of-state) for tuition purposes based on information provided on their admission application and other relevant information.
 Applicants may be required to submit evidence substantiating their claim of in-state eligibility.

-Current nonresident students who believe they have become eligible for a change to in-state status must submit a petition with documentation to have their status reviewed.
+Current nonresident students who believe they have become eligible for a change to resident classification must submit a petition with documentation to have their eligibility reviewed.
 The petition requirements, deadlines for submission, explanation of Colorado tuition classification statutes, specific legal residency exceptions and Office of the Registrar contact information are available on the Tuition Classification webpage.

-To become eligible for in-state residency, a person must establish legal residence in Colorado.
+To become eligible for resident classification, a person must establish legal residence in Colorado.
 Legal residence, or "domicile," is defined as a person's true, fixed, and permanent home and place of habitation.
 No person may establish domicile in Colorado solely for the purpose of obtaining in-state tuition benefits.

-Resident status requires at least 12 consecutive months of Colorado domicile immediately preceding the beginning of the term for which the student is seeking resident status.
+The qualifying person must demonstrate at least 12 consecutive months of Colorado domicile immediately preceding the beginning of the term for which the student is seeking resident classification.
+Domicile includes both physical presence and evidence of intent to stay, which is demonstrated by establishing legal ties to Colorado.

 To be eligible to begin the 12-month period to establish Colorado domicile, an individual must be at least one of the following: